 History of Indian Temples Abroad

-To add further to the prestigious and esteemed list of historical evolvement of Indian temples, mention can also be made of the various Hindu temples outside India, especially in the South East Asian countries.
+To add further to the prestigious and esteemed list of the historical evolvement of Indian temples, mention can also be made of the various Hindu temples outside India, especially in the south-east Asian countries.
 These countries had in ancient times, actually included under the Indian ruling kingdoms.
 The earliest of such Hindu temples are found in Java; the Shiva temples at Dieng and Idong Songo.
-The group of temples of Lara Jonggrang at Pranbanan, is a magnificent example of Hindu temple architecture.
-Other temples worth mentioning include: the temple complex at Panataran (Java), the rock-cut temple facades at Tampaksiring of Bali, the 'mother' temple at Besakh of Bali, the Chen La temples at Sambor Prei Kuk in Cambodia, the temple of Banteay Srei at Angkor and the celebrated Angkor Vat complex built by Surya Varman II.
+The group of temples of Lara Jonggrang at Prambanan is a magnificent example of Hindu temple architecture.
+Other temples worth mentioning include the temple complex at Panataran (Java), the rock-cut temple facades at Tampaksiring of Bali, the 'mother' temple at Besakh of Bali, the Chen La temples at Sambor Prei Kuk in Cambodia, the temple of Banteay Srei at Angkor and the celebrated Angkor Vat complex built by Surya Varman II.